 - Contractor bid

-There are various types of construction contracts in operation to suit the uniqueness of each of the construction projects that have different ways of achieving the end result of the successful completion of the construction work.
+There are various types of construction contracts in operation to suit each construction project’s uniqueness that have different ways of achieving the result of the successful completion of the construction work.

 Selection of Type of Construction Contracts